 Widespread mortality of subalpine fir is already occurring at some locations in northern Utah.
 In many cases, there are few other tree species to occupy the growing site.
 This problem increases the potential for BWA to inflict great ecological damage through increased erosion, decline in watershed health, loss of wildlife and their habitat, and reduction in recreational value.
-Additionally, the potential of dying and dead fir adding to fuel loading in forest landscapes is a high concern.
-BWA-caused tree mortality occurs at a slow rate.
-True fir species are known for their capacity to retain dead green and dry needles in canopies over long periods of time, likely infuencing fire severity and behavior.
+Additionally, potential dying and dead fir adding to fuel loading in forest landscapes is a high concern.
+True fir species are known for their capacity to retain dead green and dry needles in canopies over long periods, likely influencing fire severity and behavior.

-A Utah partnership has been formed to implement survey, research, education and management efforts for BWA.
-Led by the Utah Department of Agriculture and Food, members represent concerned organizations including the United States Department of Agriculture (USDA) Forest Service; the Utah Division of Forestry, Fire and State Lands; Utah State University Extension; USDA Animal and Plant Health Inspection Service; and ski resorts (Fig. 9).
-This group is coordinating efforts to secure grant funding to study BWA and its impact in Utah, and to develop public educational resources.
+A Utah partnership has been formed to implement survey, research, education, and management efforts for BWA.
+Members of concerned stakeholders include the United States Department of Agriculture (USDA) Forest Service; the Utah Division of Forestry, Fir, and State Lands; Utah State University (USU) Extension; USDA Animal and Plant Health Inspection Service; and ski resorts (Fig. 13).
+This group is coordinating efforts to secure grant funding to study BWA and its impact in Utah and to develop public educational resources.

 Davis, G. A., Lowrey, L., Eckberg, T., Hicke, J. A., & Smirnova, E. (2022).
 Characterizing balsam woolly adelgid infestations and associated tree mortality in Idaho.
 Journal of Forestry, 120(4), 361–378. https://doi.org/10.1093/jofore/fvac007